Ryu (Street Fighter): Designs

-As downloadable content, Capcom created an alter ego of Ryu in Street Fighter V named Kage who represents the Satsui no Hado Ryu rejected.
-In early stages of development, Kage had a noticeably different design.
+As downloadable content, Capcom created another alter ego of Ryu in Street Fighter V named Kage who represents the Satsui no Hado Ryu rejected.
+In the early stages of development, Kage had a noticeably different design.
 His entire body showed no skin as it was covered in purple.
 Designing the character did not take too much time according to Takayuki Nakayama.
 His "design was nailed down pretty quick, so there aren't many prototype images that can be shown."
 He was loosely based on Ryu's dark persona from Street Fighter Alpha game's Evil Ryu.
+According to developers, Ryu rejecting Kage ends the chapter of the Satsui no Hado as Ryu became able to control such inner darkness.